 *subject to sufficient numbers

-Please see timetable for next course dates.
+Please see the timetable section for course dates.

 ITIL is the internationally recognised framework for the delivery and support of cost-effective, high-quality IT services.